jjohn76/enablement-interview/slide2.md

 ???

-Candidate password generation is extremely important to Hashicorp.
-We have a set of processes that goes into password generation which requires 3 things.

 1. A [cryptographically secure random number generator](https://pkg.go.dev/crypto/rand) (RNG).

 2. A character set (charset) to select characters from.

 3. The length of the password.